 - Exercise—Get that anger out by taking a long walk or run (in a safe part of town), work out at the gym or play a sport.
 Exercise stimulates the release of a chemical in the brain called “endorphins” that make us feel more relaxed and calm.
-You can also try a relaxing exercise to calm yourself, such as yoga or Tai Chi.
+You can also try a relaxing or focused exercise to calm yourself, such as yoga or Tai Chi.

 - Draw, paint, or do other creative art projects—for some people, being creative is an outlet for anger and helps them manage their feelings.

 - Rest—Anger often takes our energy away and makes us feel exhausted.
 Its fine to take a break, nap, or go to bed early.
 Sleep helps us focus so we can deal with our feelings better.

 Controlling your temper is hard at first.
 When you slip up, give yourself a break but take responsibility for how you acted and how it affected other people.
 A useful way to do this is to apologize.
 “I'm sorry” is a powerful phrase that can help do damage control.

 - When you're stressed, you feel changes in your body and your mind.
 Your heart beats faster, your blood pressure goes up, and your face may get flushed.
 You might be irritable, and get into arguments with your family and friends...